 What we're doing to improve accessibility

-We monitor accessibility using automated and manual checks.
+We monitor accessibility using automated checks via Siteimprove and manual checks.
 We also test this website regularly with real users.

-We will be working with the Shaw Trust in April 2020 to identify any issues.
+This website has also been tested by the Shaw Trust.
 We will use this information to develop an accessibility roadmap that will show how and when we plan to make improvements on this website.

 As part of the reorganisation of local government for Buckinghamshire, the county and district councils have been replaced by Buckinghamshire Council as of 1 April 2020.